asdf-community/asdf-zig/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf set --home zig latest

-# Now asdf-zig commands are available
+# Now zig commands are available
 zig version

+# Also you can check zls match zig version
+zls version
 ```

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to